cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Intro/Intro.md

 *   What is the “public interest”?
     *   Describe types of work or professions associated as public interest work.
-    *   Describe how work that is distinct may be distinct from private sector or government work.
+    *   Describe how that work may be distinct from private sector or government work.
     *   Define civil society.
     *   Describe the history of public interest clinics in law and medicine, and the impact they’ve had on the field long term.
 *   Who has access to cybersecurity?